pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

 - Freak em out, Hot.
 When you intimidate another person.
 - Figure em out, Cool.
 When you try to assess another person.

+   On result:
+     - 10+: Ask 3
+     - 7-9: Ask 1
+     - 6-: GM can fuck with you

+   Questions you can ask (+1 forward for Persuade):
+     - Are they lying?
+     - How do they seem to feel?
+     - What do they want?
+     - How can I persuade them?

 Certain items in possession can add modifiers to these rolls.
 If you have a weapon, you may add +1 to an Intimidate roll, for instance.
 If you're trying to fix something, having an appropriate tool could add a +1.